-Zack Snyder’s foray into animation wasn’t all that successful.
-The critics dismissed the picture’s sensational animation and audiences were about as uninterested as they possibly could be, despite the piece being adapted from a hugely successful series of fantasy books and having the backing of Warner Bros.
+Zack Snyder’s foray into animation was met with dismissal by critics and disinterest by audiences, despite being adapted from a hugely successful series of fantasy books and having the backing of Warner Bros.